downshift-js/downshift/src/hooks/useCombobox/README.md

 implement the corresponding ARIA pattern.
 Every functionality needed should be provided out-of-the-box: menu toggle, item selection and up/down movement between them, screen reader support, highlight by character keys etc.

+## Migration to v7

+`useCombobox` received some changes related to how it works in version 7, as a conequence of adapting it to the ARIA 1.2 combobox pattern.
+If you were using _useCombobox_ previous to 7.0.0, check the [migration guide][migration-guide-v7] and update if necessary.

 ## Table of Contents